Satisfactory Academic Progress (SAP)

 Probation

 A student whose financial aid denial is overturned by the appeal process will be placed on financial aid probation for next semester.
-Students placed on financial aid probation will regain eligibility of federal aid for the next semester of enrollment.
+Students placed on financial aid probation will regain eligibility of Federal Student Aid for the next semester of enrollment.
 At the end of each semester that the student is on probation academic performance will be evaluated.
 At that time, one of the following actions will occur:

 If neither of the above conditions have been met, the student will be placed back on financial aid denial.